fajarlubis/NoSugar/README.md

 - 🔄 **Automatic Language Detection:** Detects the original language and translates it to your preferred language.
 - 🛡️ **Privacy First:** No sensitive data is stored; all translations are processed securely.
 - ⚙️ **Customizable Settings:** Set your preferred language and configure translation behavior.
+- 📐 **Flexible Placement:** Choose whether translations appear below or to the right of each message.
 - 🔗 **Seamless Integration:** Integrates directly with the Wire chat interface for a smooth experience.

 ## 🖥️ Installation